 I got to the airport about three hours before my flight because I wanted to explore the terminal a bit before checking out the lounges.
 In addition to the Korean Air SkyTeam Lounge, I also visited the new Star Alliance Lounge.
 The new Star Alliance Lounge is exponentially better than the former lounge and is easily one of my favorite business class lounges in the world.
-You can read my review of the Star Alliance Lounge here.

 Other trip reports in this series:

 - The new Star Alliance Lounge at LAX